The Ultimate AI PM Learning Roadmap

 [Optional] If you want to dive deeper, I recommend you check out an interactive LLM visualization:

 [Optional] Finally, as an AI PM you will most likely work with LLMs, as they are the most cost-effective.
-But just in case, here are 8 other terms you might come across, explained by Generative AI on LinkedIn:
+But just in case, here are 8 other terms you might come across, explained by Generative AI:

 LLM (Large Language Models): Great for natural language understanding and generation (think ChatGPT).